bjalbor/wbce-docker/README.md

 Currently all images are configured to speak HTTP.
 To provide HTTPS please run an additional reverse proxy in front of them, which handles certificates and terminates TLS.
 Alternatively you could derive from our images to make Apache or nginx provide HTTPS – but please refrain from opening issues asking for support with such a setup.

+## Updating

+On start WBCE Docker will check if running an older version on WBCE.
+In this case the new sources will be fetched, extracted over the document root and the original update script `update.php` will be called.
+It ist **strongly recomended** to make a backup before running WBCE Docker over an older version of WBCE.

+## Migrating

+If migrating from other installations (e.g. standalone webserver)  you have to change `config.php` on you own so that WBCE can connect to the database.
+Make sure the the docker container can reach the SQL-System by configuring a network.
+If your Database runs on the host system, use `host.docker.internal` as database hostname.

 ## Examples